Dominion of India: Settling the refugees

 The religious killings had abated by the Autumn of 1947, but the government was weighed down with the responsibility of settling the refugees.
 In the Punjab, there was land available recently vacated by the Muslims; in Delhi, there was a glut of incoming Hindu and Sikh refugees: many more were arriving there than were Muslims departing for Pakistan.
 The refugees were settled in several enclosed areas on the outskirts of Delhi.
 But they had soon overflowed into the streets and even occupied mosques.
 They attempted to take possession the Purana Qila, or Old Fort—ruins from the Delhi Sultanate—which were milling with Muslims waiting to be expatriated to Pakistan.
 Religious passions were running high; a pogrom of the remaining Muslims in Delhi was feared.

 His mission of quelling the violence in Bengal accomplished, Mahatma Gandhi arrived in Delhi in October 1947.
 His new mission was to bring back the peace in the city, and this entailed standing up for the embattled Muslims.
 He chose to direct his activities from the scheduled caste (or "untouchables') "Balmiki Temple" in the Gole Market area of the city.
 (Eventually, as the temple was requisitioned for sheltering the incoming refugees, Gandhi moved to two rooms in Birla House, a large mansion in central Delhi.)
 Some groups within the Indian government opposed Gandhi's activities.

 Soon another issue sprouted up.
 The partition of India had not just been a division of the land of British India; it had also involved a division of its assets.
 Assets whose amounts had been negotiated earlier needed to be transferred from India (where the treasury was) to Pakistan.
 The Indian government had withheld this payment in order to pressure Pakistan over the burgeoning crisis in Kashmir; India feared an onslaught from Pakistan during the dreaded winter months.

-On 12 January 1948, Gandhi, who had turned 78 the previous October went on a hunger strike.
-The preconditions of its ending were the full payment of the cash assets, the signing of a peace accord in Delhi, and the evacuation of the mosques.
-When the Government of India relented and agreed to transfer the assets on 18 January 1948, and the peace accord stood signed, Gandhi ended his fast.
+On 12 January 1948, Gandhi, who had turned 78 the previous October, undertook several hunger strike to stop the religious violence.
+On 15 January, the government took the decision to release assets it owed to Pakistan.
+On 18 January Gandhi broke his fast only after significant politicians and leaders of communal bodies showed their commitment to a joint plan for restoration of peace.